-In the event of tournament cancellation due to inclement weather, there is no guarantee of a refund.
+In the event of tournament cancellation due to “force majeure” such as inclement weather or other unforeseen catastrophic events, there is no guarantee of a refund.
 In such a case the tournament is cancelled, either before any games are played or before all games can be completed, refunds will be made available to all teams requesting them.
 The amount of refund will be determined after subtracting the costs and obligations associated with organizing the event.
 A full refund would not be available due to these costs.

 The Charity Cup may place photos on its website showing events taking place during the tournament.
 By participating in this tournament, the Dublin Charity Cup may use photos or videos taken of games and surrounding activities for publicity purposes.
 Your participation indicates permission to do so.

 Refunds will generally not be made to any team who has submitted an application and been notified by the committee that said team has been accepted to the tournament.
 Exceptions to this will be made on a case-by-case basis and determined by the tournament committee.